 The Great Dying

-In the opening episode, Professor Fortey focuses on a series of cataclysms over a million-year period 250 million years ago.
+In the opening episode, Professor Fortey focuses on 'the great dying' - a series of cataclysms over a million-year period 250 million years ago.

 You are at the first episode